 Hi, my name is Yarrow.

 To me rituals are healing and healing is always political, which is part of the reason why my programs are available on a pay what you can basis.
-If you enjoy my work please consider becoming a Patreon – this will support my Daydreaming Wolves podcast and gets you access to workshop recordings, my digital zines, my Embodied Magic program and upcoming live classes.
+If you enjoy my work please consider becoming a Patreon – this will support my Daydreaming Wolves podcast and gets you access to weekly creative space sessions, workshop recordings, my digital zines, my Embodied Magic program and upcoming live classes.

 A heads up:

 I’m regularly taking extended breaks from social media to focus on creating indy media like my podcasts and zines.

 If you’d like to stay in touch you can sign up for my newsletter below – you will usually hear from me once or twice a month and you can unsubscribe any time.
 You will also get access to a free course on embodied magic and I am occasionally sharing free zines to download.

 The daydreaming Wolves Podcast